Summary of the Eminent Domain Law in Idaho

 Your initial question might be, can I stop the process?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
 Learn more about eminent domain generally and what you’re entitled to receive, or continue reading through to learn about the Idaho eminent domain process, your rights as a property owner and hiring an Idaho eminent domain attorney.

-We are a nationwide eminent domain law firm with experience handling cases nationwide.
-We can help property owners located throughout the state.
+We can help property owners located throughout the state as we have a licensed attorney in Idaho.
 Our firm only represent property owners, never the condemning authority or government.

 Did you know that most eminent domain attorneys work on a contingent fee basis?
 With this fee structure, the attorney assumes the risk of earning a fee.
 Also, Idaho has passed legislation that requires the government to pay property owner’s attorney’s fees when the statutory threshold is met.